What are tetracyclines?

 Tetracyclines are oral antibiotics often used to treat skin diseases.
-There has been over 50 years' experience with these medications, which were originally derived from soil bacteria Streptomyces aureofaciens.
+There has been over 50 years' experience with these medications, which were originally derived from the soil bacteria Streptomyces aureofaciens.

 The original base medicines, chlortetracycline, tetracycline, and oxytetracycline, have been replaced by products that are better absorbed and more lipophilic, with excellent tissue distribution.
 These include: